CryptoTL: Private, Efficient and Secure Transfer Learning: Experiments

-We use Sentence-BERT~\cite{reimers-2019-sentence-bert}, a pre-trained sentence encoder model to extract representations for the NLP datasets (see Table~\ref{tab:summary-of-datasets}).
+We use Sentence-BERT~\cite{reimers-2019-sentence-bert}, a pre-trained sentence encoder model to extract representations for the NLP datasets which we use in our evaluation (see Table~\ref{tab:summary-of-datasets}).
 Sentence-BERT is a modification of BERT~\cite{devlin2019bert} that yields semantically rich representations of sentences by adding a pooling operation to the output of BERT, and fine-tuning it with siamese and triplet networks~\cite{reimers-2019-sentence-bert}.
 To hinder the issue of information leakage through BERT~\cite{lehman2021does,song2020information}, we extracted the representations for the datasets using model instances of Sentence-BERT for the training and test sets separately.
 At the end of the pre-processing step, each text instance on the NLP datasets was encoded as a 768-dimensional vector by Sentence-BERT.
-We refer to \Cref{app:datasets} for more details on how we performed this preprocessing step.
+For more details on the pre-processing step we refer to \Cref{app:datasets}.